-Students are sent to the Desert Trails Preparatory Academy Office for illness and/or injury Board Approved 3/16/23 assessment.
-Except in the event of an emergency, staff will provide students with an office pass notifying the office staff of the concern.
+Scholars are sent to the Desert Trails Preparatory Academy Office for illness and/or injury assessment.
+Except in the event of an emergency, staff will provide scholars with an office pass notifying the office staff of the concern.

 A visit to the Office will consist of: